Wisconsin–Whitewater Warhawks football: Kevin Bullis era (2015–2022)

 Kevin Bullis was introduced on February 4, 2015, as the 21st head coach of the Warhawks.
-The former UW–Whitewater assistant had spent eight years as the defensive line coach and run defense coordinator.
-The Warhawks finished the 2015 season as runner-up in the WIAC behind UW–Oshkosh, to whom they lost 10–7 on October 10.
-The Warhawks got revenge against the Titans, beating them 31–29 in the 3rd round of the NCAA D-III Playoffs.
+The former Wisconsin–Whitewater assistant had spent eight years as the defensive line coach and run defense coordinator.
+The Warhawks finished the 2015 season as runner-up in the WIAC behind Wisconsin–Oshkosh, to whom they lost 10–7 on October 10.
+The Warhawks got revenge against the Titans, beating them 31–29 in the third round of the NCAA D-III Playoffs.
 The Warhawks would go on to lose the next week, 36–6, to the Mount Union Purple Raiders in the NCAA D-III Semifinals.
 The Warhawks finished the season 12–2.

 In 2016, the Warhawks won their 35th conference title on the way to a perfect regular season.
-The season highlight was a come-from-behind 17–14 victory over the UW–Oshkosh Titans.
+The season highlight was a come-from-behind 17–14 victory over Wisconsin–Oshkosh.
 The game set the D-III on-campus attendance record with 17,535 people in attendance.
 The record was broken on October 14, 2022.
-The Warhawks perfect season ended in round 3 of the NCAA D-III playoffs, losing to John Carroll University, the same team that three weeks earlier ended Mount Union's 117 regular season win streak, by a score of 31–14.
+The Warhawks perfect season ended in round 3 of the NCAA D-III playoffs, losing to John Carroll, the same team that three weeks earlier ended Mount Union's 117 regular season win streak, by a score of 31–14.

 In 2017, the team started the season 0–2 for the first time since 2001.
-After a WIAC season-opening loss to UW–Oshkosh, their record fell to 1–3.
+After a WIAC season-opening loss to Wisconsin–Oshkosh, their record fell to 1–3.
 The Warhawks then rattled off six straight victories, giving them a final record of 7–3.
 The substandard season left the Warhawks out of the playoffs for only the second time since 2005.